antronerds/r2-training-courses/docs/Methylation_analysis.md

 **5)** Figure 2-11 shows the generated Heatmap.
-The **Heatmap** describes for  each reporter that hybridizes to a specific CpG site within the genomic location of the CLDN10 gene the methylation level (β-value) at the genomic location of  the reporters.
+The Heatmap displays, for each reporter hybridizing to a specific CpG site within the CLDN10 gene locus, the methylation level (β-value) and its relation to the samples, together with the annotation.

 The bars above the heatmap (tracks) indicates "primary histology" (or cell line type) and at the left sit all reporters of the chosen gene within the dataset are plotted.
 The methylation score is colored by yellow (near to score 0, unmethylated), black in the middle (partially methylated, 50%), and blue (near to score 1, fully methylated).
 As shown in Figure 2-11, based on β-value per cell line type, the clustering reveals methylated of non-methylated regions for the subsets of the dataset you are investigating./